oarcscience/ith.oarc.science/alc/arr/arr00.md

 To Mrs. Meyer Sassoon

 ###### Proofed and Formatted at Intangible Textual Heritage, December 2003.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 This text is in the public domain because it was not renewed at the US Copyright Office in a timely manner as required by law.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 ------------------------------------------------------------------------